ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 XELOX/CAPEOX: Capecitabine with oxaliplatin

-Any of the above with 1 of the following targeted therapies (see below): cetuximab (Erbitux), bevacizumab (Avastin), or panitumumab (Vectibix).
+Any of the above with 1 of the following targeted therapies: cetuximab (Erbitux), bevacizumab (Avastin), or panitumumab (Vectibix).
 In addition, FOLFIRI may be combined with either of these targeted therapies (see below): ziv-aflibercept (Zaltrap) or ramucirumab (Cyramza).

 Side effects of chemotherapy

-Chemotherapy may cause vomiting, nausea, diarrhea, neuropathy, or mouth sores.
+Chemotherapy may cause vomiting, nausea, diarrhea, mouth sores, or neuropathy, which is tingling or numbness in feet or hands.
 However, medications to prevent these side effects are available.
-Because of the way drugs are given, these side effects are less severe than they have been in the past for most patients.
-In addition, patients may be unusually tired, and there is an increased risk of infection.
-Neuropathy, which causes tingling or numbness in feet or hands, may also occur with some drugs.
-Significant hair loss is an uncommon side effect with many of the drugs used to treat colorectal cancer, except irinotecan.
+Because of the way drugs are given, these side effects are less severe than they have been in the past for most people.
+In addition, patients may be unusually tired or fatigued, and there is an increased risk of infection.
+Major hair loss is an uncommon side effect with many of the drugs used to treat colorectal cancer, although it is more common with chemotherapy regimens that include irinotecan.

 Learn more about the basics of chemotherapy.